 AMD Ryzen Threadripper 3rd Generation price

-Now, so far ahead of AMD Ryzen Threadripper 3rd Generation’s launch, we don’t have any official pricing information, but we can look at past generations to get an idea of what AMD’s next HEDT chips will cost.
+Even though AMD has finally announced a release window for Threadripper 3rd Generation, we don’t have any official pricing information, but we can look at past generations to get an idea of what AMD’s next HEDT chips will cost.

 The original lineup of Threadripper topped out with the $999 (£999, AU$1,439) AMD Ryzen Threadripper 1950X, but the second generation introduced surprisingly lower priced replacements.
 There were also two higher specced – and higher priced – additions.
 We believe Threadripper 3rd Generation will follow the latter model.